in28minutes/getting-started-in-5-steps/README.md

 ### Next Steps

 ## First 5 Steps in JUnit

-### Step 1 : First JUnit Project and Green Bar
+### Step 1 : What is JUnit and Unit Testing?
  - What is JUnit?
+ - What is Unit Testing?
+ - Advantages of Unit Testing

+### Step 2 : First JUnit Project and Green Bar
+ - What is JUnit?
  - First Project with JUnit
  - First JUnit Class
  - No Failure is Success
-### Step 2 : First Code and First Unit Test
  - MyMath class with sum method

+### Step 3 : First Code and First Unit Test
  - Unit test for the sum method

-### Step 3 : Other assert methods
+### Step 4 : Other assert methods
  - assertTrue and assertFalse methods

-### Step 4 : Important annotations
+### Step 5 : Important annotations
   - @Before @After annotations
   - @BeforeClass @AfterClass annotations
-### Step 5 : Advantages of Unit Testing and How to make best use of JUnit?
-- JUnit tests are automated vs Manual Testing
-- Run in Continuous Integration - Jenkins

 ### Next Steps

 ## First 5 Steps in Mockito